 Most frames for eyewear are made from injected plastic or acetate.
 One major difference is the way these sunglasses are produced.
 Plastic sunglasses are moulded, whereas acetate frames are cut out of acetate planks.
 Acetate is a material made from cotton, which is dried and ground into cellulose powder which is treated with acid to create the raw material which is then pressed into acetate planks.

-One of our partners, Dick Moby, specializes in sustainable materials for making (sun) glasses.
+One of our partners, Dick Moby, specialises in sustainable materials for making (sun) glasses.
 They say about their own work:

 Truly Unique sunglasses

 Some designers are determined to connect functionality and design.
 Our partner Chrome Hearts for instance is treating sunglasses like jewellery and puts an emphasis artful manufacturing.
 They say: